-As result of the Company's Arbitration Demand against Duke, the Company currently is unable to predict its funding needs for activities related to the Duke License Agreement.
+As a result of the Company's Arbitration Demand against Duke, the Company currently is unable to predict its funding needs for activities related to the Duke License Agreement.
 Until the Duke dispute is resolved, the Company does not anticipate making further investments (other than the completion of a comparability study estimated to cost less than \$350,000 in additional capital) in activities related to the Duke License Agreement.
-The opening of the Cryo-Cell Institute for Cellular Therapies is also on pause and the Company can make no assurances as to when it will be opened.
+As discussed further in Note 12, the Company has received from Duke a notice of termination of the License Agreement as of May 17, 2025.
+The opening of the Cryo-Cell Institute for Cellular Therapies is also on pause and the Company can make no assurances as to when or if it will be opened.
 Additionally, the proposed spinoff of Celle Corp. is also on hold and may not take place depending on the final outcome of the Duke dispute.
+See "Risk Factors" and Note 12 for additional information regarding Duke.